syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Complex data type

-#### Customizing TItem using Action keyword
+#### Customizing TItem using action keyword

-In the below code snippet, using Action keyword in TItem of the dropdown list
+In the following code snippet, action keyword is using in the TItem of the dropdown list.

 {% highlight cshtml %}